AK-47: Fire selector

 The fire selector is a large lever located on the right side of the rifle; it acts as a dust cover and prevents the charging handle from being pulled fully to the rear when it is on safe.
 It is operated by the shooter's right fore-fingers and has three settings: safe (up), full-auto (center), and semi-auto (down).
 The reason for this is that a soldier under stress will push the selector lever down with considerable force, bypassing the full-auto stage and setting the rifle to semi-auto.
 To set the AK-47 to full-auto requires the deliberate action of centering the selector lever.

 To operate the fire selector lever, right-handed shooters have to briefly remove their right hand from the pistol grip, which is ergonomically sub-optimal.
 Some AK-type rifles also have a more traditional selector lever on the left side of the receiver, just above the pistol grip.
 This lever is operated by the shooter's right thumb and has three settings: safe (forward), full-auto (center), and semi-auto (backward).

 Sights

 The AK-47 uses a notched rear tangent iron sight calibrated in 100 m increments from 100 to 800 m.
 The front sight is a post adjustable for elevation in the field.
-Horizontal adjustment requires a special drift tool and is done by the armory before issue or if the need arises by an armorer after issue.
+Horizontal adjustment requires a special drift tool and is done by the armory before the issue or if the need arises by an armorer after the issue.

 The sight line elements are approximately 48.5 mm over the bore axis.
-The "point-blank range" battle zero setting "П" standing for постоянная (constant) on the 7.62×39mm AK-47 rear tangent sight element corresponds to a 300 m zero.
+The "point-blank range" battle zero setting 'П', standing for постоянная (postoyannaya, 'constant') on the 7.62×39mm AK-47 rear tangent sight element corresponds to a 300 m zero.
 These settings mirror the Mosin–Nagant and SKS rifles, which the AK-47 replaced.

 For the AK-47 combined with service cartridges, the 300 m battle zero setting limits the apparent "bullet rise" within approximately -5 to +31 cm relative to the line of sight.
 Soldiers are instructed to fire at any target within this range by simply placing the sights on the center of mass (the belt buckle, according to Russian and former Soviet doctrine) of the enemy target.
 Any errors in range estimation are tactically irrelevant, as a well-aimed shot will hit the torso of the enemy soldier.
 Some AK-type rifles have a front sight with a flip-up luminous dot that is calibrated at 50 m, for improved night fighting.